Hillary Clinton 311.

 panelists between RJC and NJDC was of two points (7-5, 5-3).

-Need proof positive that our panel is relatively centrist in nature?
-Observe the low grades
+last proof our panel is relatively centrist in nature: the low grades

 and appreciation it has for the Tea Party movement.
 As you can see in